How to park and pay

 • Only park in designated areas

-• Pay for your stay before leaving
+• Pay for your stay before leaving.

 How do I pay for parking?

-Existing parking concessions will continue to apply.
+Existing parking concessions continue to apply, details are further down this page.

 Last published

-New way to register for Blue Badge holders – free parking with registration
+Blue Badge holders – free parking with registration

 If you have a Blue Badge, you must register your vehicle.
 You can save time by pre-registering once and your permit will stay active until your Blue Badge expires.